brugalada/Sagittarius/Bibliography/NotesOnSagittarius.md

 discrepant differential distance moduli.
 It would seem like this \~5kpc difference can be seen both in the bright and faint branches.
 Need to follow up...

+From Navarrete+17: *"Note that, according to Slater et al. (2013), there could also be a difference in the heliocentric distances to the two branches, of the order of ∼5 kpc"*

 ### Drake et al. 2013: